davidgomari/CarRace2D/DOCUMENTATION.md

 *   **learning_rate:** Learning rate for the optimizer.
 *   **discount_factor:** Discount factor for calculating returns.
 *   **rl_algo:** The RL algorithm to use ('reinforce' by default).
+*   **resume_training:** If True, training resumes from the last saved model (if available).
+Models are saved automatically during training.

 > **Note:** For faster training, set `render_mode` to `None` in the training configuration.
 This will run the training without GUI visualization, which is significantly faster.
 Use `render_mode: 'human'` when you want to monitor the training progress visually.